TiesdeKok/jupyterlab_code_bookmarks/README.md

 <h2 id="in-progress">Known bugs and features in progress</h2>

 - [ ] Copy and pasting a cell works, however, bookmark styling is not applied until webpage refresh.
-- [ ] Jumping to a markdown cells does not always move the cell into view.
+- [x] Jumping to a markdown cells does not always move the cell into view.
-- [ ] Enable the customization of the cell bookmark color.
+- [ ] Enable customization of the cell bookmark color.
 - [ ] Make toolbar jump icons take up less space using icons.
 - [ ] Add basic tests.